sendgrid/docs/content/docs/glossary/unknown-user.md

   show: false
 ---

-If an email address (user) does not exist at the organization or domain, it will receive Unknown User - a hard bounce error.
+If an email address (user) does not exist at the organization or domain, it will receive Unknown User response (a hard bounce error).

-It is usually caused due to SMTP 5.5.0 errors which cause an email to be undeliverable to an inactive, incorrect, or disabled recipient address.
+An Unknown User response is typically due to SMTP 5.5.0 errors which cause an email to be undeliverable to an inactive, incorrect, or disabled recipient address.

  ### 	Additional Resources
 * [Delivery Metrics]({{root_url}}/ui/analytics-and-reporting/stats-overview/)